“I’ve made up my mind: the most they can do is jail me. But if I stay silent, I’ll regret it my whole life.” (Zhang Kai)

 Here are just some of their stories…

-Zhang Kai is one of the foremost rights lawyers working on cases involving freedom of religion or belief.
+At the time of his detention, Zhang Kai was one of the foremost rights lawyers working on cases involving freedom of religion or belief.
 A Christian himself, Zhang has worked on rights-related cases in various parts of the country.
-After Zhang investigated the unnatural death of a Falun Gong practitioner Jiang Xiquing in 2009, he was detained by police and locked in a metal cage.
-Recently, he has been heavily involved in providing legal advice for churches in Zhejiang Province who were facing the forced removal of their crosses or the demolition of their buildings.
-Zhang defended Protestant Pastor Huang Yizi, who protested the demolition of crosses and churches in Zhejiang Province and is also currently in detention.
+After Zhang investigated the unnatural death of Falun Gong practitioner Jiang Xiquing in 2009, he was detained by police and locked in a metal cage.
+He was also heavily involved in providing legal advice for churches in Zhejiang Province who were facing the forced removal of their crosses or the demolition of their buildings.
+Zhang defended Protestant Pastor Huang Yizi, who protested the demolition of crosses and churches in Zhejiang Province.

 Charge: Gathering a crowd to disturb public order, stealing, spying, buying and illegally providing state secrets and intelligence to entities outside of China